erikbeerepoot/slickrickco/_texts/2018-11-25-Semantic-Similarity.markdown

 ### Training

 The full notebook can be found on [github](https://github.com/erikbeerepoot/machine-learning/blob/master/notebooks/semantic-similarity/Manhattan-LSTM.ipynb).
 The notebook along with the pre-trained word vectors was copied to an AWS EC2 p2.large instance, and run in a `tensorflow_p36` virtuelenv.

-Results:
+Training progress:

 ```
 Train on 364290 samples, validate on 40000 samples